BIO 101. TOPICS IN GENERAL BIOLOGY 3 sh

 BIO 106.
 BIOLOGY: THE SCIENCE OF LIFE 4 sh

 The goal of this course for the non-science major is to promote biological literacy and a working knowledge of biological concepts gained through laboratory work, group collaboration and class discussion.
 Laboratory experience will be integrated with concurrent lecture activities.
 Course topics will include the nature of science, biodiversity, genes and genetics, evolution and human impacts on the biosphere.
 No credit toward the biology major or minor.
-Satisfies the General Studies laboratory requirement.
+Satisfies the Core Curriculum laboratory requirement.

 BIO 111.
 INTRODUCTORY CELL BIOLOGY 3 sh